What is Cefzil?

-You should not use Cefzil if you are allergic to cefprozil or to other cephalosporin antibiotics, such as:
+You should not take Cefzil if you are allergic to cefprozil or other cephalosporin antibiotics, such as:

-To make sure Cefzil is safe for you, tell your doctor if you have:
+To make sure Cefzil is safe for you, tell your doctor if you have ever had:

-The Cefzil suspension (liquid) may contain phenylalanine.
-Talk to your doctor before using this form of cefprozil if you have phenylketonuria (PKU).
+Cefzil liquid may contain phenylalanine.
+Tell your doctor if you have phenylketonuria (PKU).

 How should I take Cefzil?

-Use Cefzil for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Cefzil will not treat a viral infection such as the common cold or flu.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
+Cefzil will not treat a viral infection such as the flu or a common cold.

-Store Cefzil tablets at room temperature away from moisture, heat, and light.
+Store Cefzil tablets at room temperature, away from moisture and heat.

-Store the oral liquid in the refrigerator.
-Do not allow it to freeze.
-Throw away any unused medication that is older than 14 days.
+Store Cefzil liquid in the refrigerator.
+Do not freeze.
+Throw away any unused liquid that is older than 14 days.

 What happens if I miss a dose?